-There’s no current, open and shut epidemiological study that conclusively proves that AC electrical fields cause harmful biological effects.
+As with AC magnetic fields, there’s no current open-and-shut epidemiological study that conclusively proves that AC electrical fields cause harmful biological effects.
 However, there are multiple studies that detail the possible risks of being in proximity to excessive man-made electrical fields.

 We link to many of these on our EMF Health Studies page.

-We all would do well to reduce our exposure during the daytime hours, but it’s the constant torrent of electric fields during the night that Building Biologists view as especially problematic.
+We all would do well to reduce our exposure during the daytime hours, but it’s the constant torrent of electric fields during the night that many in our field view as especially problematic.

 At a minimum, it’s likely that having electric fields oscillating around you at night will affect the quality of your sleep.
 As we’re all well aware now, sleep is an incredibly important restorative time for humans (and pets) and its disruption can be a catalyst for health problems.

-Building Biologists advise limiting your exposure to AC electric fields out of precaution for family members, especially younger ones, and for the likely betterment of your sleeping cycles.
+EMF specialists recommend limiting your exposure to AC electric fields, if possible, out of precaution for family members, especially younger ones, and for the likely betterment of your sleeping cycles.

 Getting enough sleep makes us better family members, friends, lovers, drivers, writers, cooks, and pretty much everything else that is of importance in our lives."